AnnounceKit: Our Secret To Successful Product Announcements

 - Post scheduling – We wanted to notify our worldwide audience based on their timezone.

-- Custom tags categorization – Offering various testing, i.e., live-interactive testing, Selenium automation testing, Responsive testing, etc., we wanted to have the updates classified based on custom tags.
+- Custom tags categorization – Offering various testing, i.e., live-interactive testing, Test automation, Responsive testing, etc., we wanted to have the updates classified based on custom tags.

 - It has to be a Whitelabel software.